-Not only will students receive practical film set experience, they're taught by experienced instructors who have a passion to teach and share their invaluable insights.
-For those acting for film students who choose to collaborate with our filmmakers or enter collaborative programs, there is an unprecedented opportunity to work simultaneously with filmmaking students and receive maximum film set experience.
+Not only will performing arts students receive practical film set experience, they're taught by experienced instructors who have a passion to teach and share their invaluable insights.
+For those acting for film students who choose to audition to perform in film students’ original productions, there is an unprecedented opportunity at NYFA’s Performing Arts School to work simultaneously with filmmaking students and receive maximum film set experience.

-- Master of Fine Arts in Acting for Film: A two-year accelerated graduate degree program, the MFA in acting program is offered at our Los Angeles campus where students have the unique opportunity to film scenes on the backlot of Universal Studios while also receiving hands-on in-class instruction to help them develop their craft and navigate the challenges inherent to acting for film.
-Over the course of the two-year program, students will perform in a number of short films and scenes, learning the arts of directing, screenwriting, and editing to not only help them develop their acting craft, but to also help them assemble a reel of material that they can use in future auditions.
+- Master of Fine Arts in Acting for Film: A two-year accelerated graduate degree program, the MFA in Acting for Film program is offered at our Los Angeles and South Beach campuses where students have the unique opportunity to film scenes on the backlot of Universal Studios or the streets of Miami while also receiving hands-on in-class instruction to help them develop their craft and navigate the challenges inherent to acting for film.
+Over the course of the two-year program, students will perform in a number of short films and scenes, learning the arts of directing, screenwriting, and editing to not only push them in developing their acting craft, but also receive footage of all their recorded performances that they can use for their acting reel.

-- Bachelor of Fine Arts in Acting for Film: Over the course of the BFA in acting program available at our Los Angeles campus, students will not only receive extensive experience in acting in front of a camera, but also complete a core curriculum in the liberal arts and sciences, providing them with a well-rounded education that they can apply to their professional pursuits.
+- Bachelor of Fine Arts in Acting for Film: Over the course of the BFA in Acting for Film program available at our Los Angeles and South Beach campuses, students will not only receive extensive experience in acting in front of a camera, but also complete a core curriculum in the liberal arts and sciences, providing them with a well-rounded education that they can apply to their professional pursuits.
 Core competencies that students will develop over their eight semesters include creating believable performances across a diverse range of scenes, studying the history of screenwriting, displaying competency in video production techniques, mastering one's bodily movements, developing a personalized business plan, and synthesizing the various skills learned in the program to create a singular artistic vision.

 - Associate of Fine Arts in Acting for Film: Designed for students with a high school diploma or its equivalent who wish to focus solely on acting for film, the four semesters of the AFA program provide an intensive immersion for students looking to pursue a career in acting by focusing solely on their craft.
 Students receive training in building a solid foundation in the acting craft and then learning how to apply those skills in front of a camera, ultimately assembling an acting reel of short films and scenes that they will be able to use in finding work.

-- One-Year Conservatory for Acting Program: Offered at our New York, Los Angeles, Abu Dhabi, Florence, and Gold Coast and Sydney, Australia campuses, the one-year program is an intensive immersion into the world of acting for film.
-Students hone their acting craft in classes and workshops, with evenings and weekends spent in rehearsal and class or extracurriculuar film shoots.
+- One-Year Conservatory for Acting Program: Offered at our New York, Los Angeles, and Gold Coast and Sydney, Australia locations, the one-year conservatory acting program is an intensive immersion into the world of acting for film.
+Students hone their acting craft in classes and workshops, with evenings and weekends spent in rehearsal and class or extracurricular film shoots.
 From the program's first week, students participate in filmed exercises that are reviewed by faculty and students.
 In addition, students also work on the production of short films and scenes that they create and star in, culminating in footage that allows them to develop their professional reel.

 - Two-Year Conservatory for Acting Program: Expanding on the skills and crafts learned in the one-year program, the two-year acting program is held at our New York City campus where students increase their skills in physical characterization, movement, combat for film and character study while gaining additional skills in voiceover and dialect work, culminating in an expanded location shoot on professional grade equipment.

 - Short-Term Workshops: For students wishing to obtain an education in acting for film, but are looking for a shorter or part-time commitment, the performing arts school offers a host of short term workshops aimed at preparing aspiring actors for the particular challenges presented by acting in front of a camera.
-Students interested in making a full-time commitment might find our Four-Week or Eight-Week Acting for Film Workshop a fantastic introduction while those unable to make a full-time commitment should look into our Twelve-Week Evening Workshop.
-The New York Film Academy's performing arts school is committed to offering students the right program or workshop to fit their particular needs.
+Students interested in making a full-time commitment might find our Four-Week or Eight-Week Acting for Film Workshop to be a fantastic introduction while those unable to make a full-time commitment should look into our Twelve-Week Evening Workshop.
+In addition, the Academy also offers a One-Week Acting Workshop, a Special Holiday Acting Workshop, and a Weekend Acting Workshop.
+The New York Film Academy's Performing Arts School is committed to offering students the right program or workshop to fit their particular needs.

-Musical Theatre OverviewThe musical theatre programs at New York Film Academy's performing arts school have been designed to cater to students with varying levels of previous experience.
-There is an audition process for our Musical Theatre programs, so you are required to have singing and some dancing ability.
-Students can expect a rigorous course schedule, which includes an extensive introduction to the necessary skills and preparation that will be expected to meet the demands that come with a career in musical theatre.
-In addition, students in the performing arts school will work with a world-class faculty of professional actors who have appeared in Broadway musicals, touring productions, television, and more.
+Musical Theatre OverviewThe musical theatre programs at New York Film Academy's Performing Arts School have been designed to cater to students with varying levels of previous experience.
+There is an audition process for our musical theatre programs and workshop, so students are required to have singing and some dancing ability.
+Students can expect a rigorous course schedule, which includes an extensive introduction to the necessary skills to succeed in a musical theatre career.
+Students in the performing arts school will work with a world-class faculty of professional actors who have appeared in Broadway musicals, touring productions, television, and more.

-Students have the option to apply to the Four-Week Musical Theatre Workshop, One-Year Conservatory Workshop, or the 2-Year Conservatory Musical Theatre & Film.
-All Four-Week Workshop attendees are eligible to further their education and audition for our One and Two-Year Conservatory programs.
+Students have the option to apply to the Four-Week Musical Theatre Workshop, One-Year Conservatory Musical Theatre Program, or the Two-Year Conservatory Musical Theatre Program.
+All Four-Week Workshop attendees are eligible to further their education and audition for our One- and Two-Year Musical Theatre Conservatory programs.

-- One-Year Conservatory Musical Theatre Program: Requiring the same level of intensity and commitment as our Acting for Film programs, the One-Year Conservatory Musical Program is a two-semester program held in the heart of musical theatre, New York City.
-Students interested in the program should possess singing and movement abilities, but do not require previous experience as they will spend each of the two semesters learning and rehearsing musical numbers that they will perform for their classmates and instructors at the end of each semester.
+- One-Year Conservatory Musical Theatre Program: Requiring the same level of intensity and commitment as our Acting for Film conservatory programs, the One-Year Conservatory Musical Theatre Program is a two-semester program held in the premier musical theatre hub, New York City.
+Students interested in the program should possess singing and movement abilities, as they will spend two semesters learning and rehearsing musical numbers that they will perform for their classmates and instructors at the end of each semester.